aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to DOTM" h2="Transform MSG to DOTM within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming an email message from one format to another.
+For example, you may need to convert an MSG file format to HTML.

+<h2>How Aspose.Total Helps for MSG to DOTM Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that helps developers to work with various file formats.
+It includes APIs like Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ API can be used to convert MSG file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to DOTM.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ API is a powerful email manipulation API that enables developers to create, read, and manipulate Outlook MSG, PST, EML, EMLX, and MHT file formats.
+It also allows developers to convert MSG to HTML.
+Aspose.Words for C++ API is a powerful word processing API that enables developers to create, read, and manipulate Word documents.
+It also allows developers to export HTML to DOTM.

+Aspose.Total for C++ is a great choice for developers who need to work with various file formats.
+It provides a comprehensive suite of APIs that can be used to convert MSG file format to HTML and export HTML to DOTM.
+It is a cost-effective solution that helps developers to save time and money.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}